 Under Chilean law, a corporation increases its capital as soon as the shareholders authorize both the capital increase and the issuance of new stock, provided that the minutes of the corresponding shareholders meeting are put into a public deed, and an abstract of said deed is published in the Official Gazette and registered in the Commercial Registry corresponding to the company's domicile.
 In addition, in the case of publicly-held stock corporations, the new shares must be registered in the Securities Registry of the SVS before they may be offered to the public.
 When a shareholder subscribes for shares, the shares are transferred to such shareholder's name, and the shareholder is treated as a shareholder for all purposes, except receipt of dividends in the proportion corresponding to the unpaid price of such shares.
 Unless otherwise stipulated in the bylaws of the corporation.
 The shareholder becomes eligible to receive dividends once such shareholder has paid for the shares.
-If a shareholder does not pay for shares for which such shareholder has subscribed on or prior to the date agreed upon for payment, the corporation is entitled to auction.
-However, until such shares are sold at auction, the shareholder continues to exercise all the rights of a shareholder (except the right to receive dividends).
-Authorized shares which have not been paid for within the period ending three years from the date when the capital increase agreement was made at the shareholders' meeting, are deemed cancelled under Chilean law and are no longer available for sale by the Chilean corporation.
+If a shareholder does not pay for shares for which such shareholder has subscribed on or prior to the date gareed upon for payment, the corporation is entitled to auction.
+However, until such shares are sold at auction, the shareholder for the difference between the subscription price and the price receive dividends).
+Authorized shares which have not been paid for within the period ending three years from the date when the capital increase agreement was made at the shareholder's meeting, are deemed cancelled under Chilean law and are no longer available for sale by the Chilean corporation.
 At that time, the capital of the corporation is automatically reduced to the amount effectively paid within such period.